thibaultserti/secret-rotator/README.md

 $ make run
 ```

-Configuration is retrieved from `secretrotator.yaml`.
+Configuration is retrieved from `secretrotator.yaml` by default.
 (See structure below)
+Path can be configured from the env var `SECRETROTATOR_CONFIG_PATH`.
 You can take example from the `secretrotator.example.yaml` file or from the configuration file in `test/`

 `.env` contains the secrets used to connect to the multiple backends.
 (See `.env.example` and the configuration section below)